 The Language Barrier

-Even if your Spanish is at a beginner level, people seem appreciative that you are making an attempt to learn.
+The good news is that Mexican people are generally very patient and understanding when you struggle with the language.
+Even if you speak Spanish at a beginner level, people seem appreciative that you are making an attempt to learn.
 Dealing with a language barrier is a struggle though.

 If you need to get the internet hooked up in your apartment or get your car repaired, plan on waiting a week or more.
 Many times, packages take longer than expected to arrive if you order something through the mail.
 People like to take their time.
 Sometimes the delay is frustrating but I try to accept it as a cultural difference.